 Detox for Heroin Withdrawal

 You can find a certain level of comfort during withdrawal but it will be very difficult if you’re detoxing without help.

 A medical detox can ensure you stay hydrated, safe, and comfortable.
 When you are under supervision, any adverse medical events such as dehydration or irregular heart rhythms can be immediately addressed.
 The absolute safest option is an inpatient setting, such as a hospital or inpatient detox center, although doctors can also monitor your withdrawal on an outpatient basis.
 If you are opposed to the use of medications, and your withdrawal symptoms are likely to be relatively less severe, you can also seek out a social detox, a nonmedical yet supportive inpatient detox environment.

-If you are detoxing under medical supervision, you may be prescribed medication to help reduce your cravings and manage opioid withdrawal symptoms.
+If you are detoxing under medical supervision, which is always advised over the “cold-turkey” method, you may be prescribed medication to help reduce your cravings and manage opioid withdrawal symptoms.

 - Methadone: This long-acting opioid agonist helps to lessen the severity of withdrawal symptoms as well as cravings.8